Swati-Sneha/astrology-talks/README.md

 You should be either logged in as a registered user (pass your generated jwt token from login as auth header) or you should provide your name and zodiac sign in query params to view your horoscope for today
 The application is hosted [here](https://astrology-talks.onrender.com/docs#)

-You can try the hosted application here:
+You can try the hosted application here from postman:
 1. Register [POST] - https://astrology-talks.onrender.com/api/v1/user/register
 2. Login [POST] - https://astrology-talks.onrender.com/api/v1/user/login
 3. View Horoscope [GET] - https://astrology-talks.onrender.com/api/v1/horoscope/?name=John&zodiac_sign=Aries